14 Good Reasons

 - The maple lumber is mostly non-porous but under vacuum, the microscopic pores that are present can allow leakage.
 To remedy this issue, mix 3 parts of yellow glue with 1 part water and apply this mixture with a paint brush to all sides of the frame (inside edge, outside edge, top, bottom, ends).
 When the glue "sealant" dries, lightly sand the frame with very fine sand paper and apply one additional coat of sealant.

 It has been suggested that shellac may have similar sealing capabilities but I have not tested this.

 - Set the frame on your workbench so that the top side of the frame is visible.
 Use a pencil to mark a straight line across each of the 4 frame pieces that is 1/2" from the inside edge of the frame.

-- Apply vacuum gasket tape along the pencil line from the previous step.
-Note that the gasket shown in the pictures below is a previous version of the sealing tape.
-I now recommend the thicker gasket tape.
+- Apply 1/8" thick vacuum gasket tape along the pencil line from the previous step.
 The tape should be applied as straight as possible.
 Note that the tape is applied on the side of the line closest to the outside edge of the frame.
 The purpose of this tape is two-fold.
 It creates an air-tight seal between the frame and the polyurethane film.
 Additionally, it softens the contact point between the polyurethane and the cleat to maximize the life of the polyurethane.
 Note that the vacuum gasket tape used in this step is comprised of four pieces (one for each side of the frame).

 At this point, you'll need to make wooden "cleats" which will hold the polyurethane sheeting in place over the frame.
 Using ¾" thick lumber, cut 4 strips of wood that are 1" wide.
 They should be long enough to go around the frame using only 4 pieces.
 In the example above there would be two each of approximately 52" and 36".